Billy Ray Smith Jr.

 Billy Ray Smith Jr. (born August 10, 1961) is an American former professional football player who was a linebacker in the National Football League (NFL) for ten seasons during the 1980s and 1990s.
-He played college football for the University of Arkansas, and was twice recognized as a consensus All-American.
-Smith was selected in the first round of the 1983 NFL Draft, and played professionally for the NFL's San Diego Chargers.
+He played college football for the Arkansas Razorbacks, and was twice recognized as a unanimous All-American.
+Smith was selected in the first round of the 1983 NFL draft, and played professionally for the NFL's San Diego Chargers.

-Early years
+Early life

 Smith was born in Fayetteville, Arkansas, and grew up in Plano, Texas.
+He is the son of Billy Ray Smith Sr., who also played at Arkansas and in the NFL.
 He attended Plano Senior High School, and was a 2005 Plano Texas Hall of Honor inductee.
 In 1977, Smith helped Plano Senior High School win the Texas Class 4A state championship in front of a state record crowd just shy of 50,000 at Texas Stadium, a record that stands today.

 College career

-At the University of Arkansas, Smith was a two-time consensus All-American selection, earning the honors in 1981 and 1982.
+At the University of Arkansas, Smith was a two-time unanimous All-American selection, earning the honors in 1981 and 1982.

 In 1982, he served as team captain, leading Arkansas to a 9–2–1 record and a victory over Florida in the Bluebonnet Bowl.
 He finished his career with 299 total tackles and still holds the Arkansas record for career tackles for loss, with 63.

 He was a member of the Arkansas All-Decade Team and, in 1993, was voted into the Arkansas All-Century Team.
 Later, he was inducted into both the Arkansas State Hall of Fame (1995), and the Razorback Hall of Honor.
 Smith was inducted into the College Football Hall of Fame in 2000.